sugarlabs/help-activity/source/pippy_lessonplan.rst

 **MILESTONES**:

--  Helps the students to understand that a Python interpreter can do pretty much anything we do in the normal calculator
+-  Helps the students to understand that a Python interpreter can do pretty much anything we do in the normal calculator.

 **EXERCISES**:

-1. Find the sum of 8626 and 4566 using Python interpreter
+1. Find the sum of 8626 and 4566 using Python interprete
 2. Find the product of 4862 and 15674
 3. **HOTS**: Find the answer of the following mathematical expression

 ..